Saturday, December 29, 2012

 But Derrida's metaphysical philosophy of absence and presence is not originally his own.
-Funnily enough, he accepts that it was created by himself.
+Funnily enough, he admits that he created it himself.
 Yet it is there, and it is not there.
 Everything is nothing.
 Nothing is everything.
-I bluntly argue with Derrida and say that he has taken it from my father.
-My father's philosophy of no logos, no eminent presence, is the same.
+I bluntly argue with Derrida and say he actually took it from my father.
+My father's philosophy of no logos, no eminent presence—same thing.
 The concept of no meaning, the transcendental, etc., was already there.
-My father's religious canons taught me, and my father got it from his father, my grandfather, and my grandfather got it from my great-grandparents, and so it goes back to time immemorial—no one knows exactly.
-If one has to know, then one must go back to the origin of the world.
-There is no question of going backward now when we are living forward.
-I will pass the same information—"the center is not the center"—without understanding much, to my son, and he will do the same to his son.
+My father's religious canons taught me, and my father got it from his father, my grandfather, and my grandfather got it from my great-grandparents, and so on back to time immemorial—no one knows exactly.
+If you want to know, you must go back to the origin of the world.
+But there's no question of going backward when we are living forward.
+So I will pass the same information—"the center is not the center"—without understanding much of it, to my son.
+And he will do the same to his son.
+That's what I call a tradition.

 I like Derrida's free play, and I like free playing with words.
 Last time, I played with a girl after reading Derrida's "Structure, Sign, and Play in the Discourse of the Human Sciences."
 "Big boobs," is what I said when she was crouching under a chair.
 She free-played the meaning and didn't talk to me for two days—just because of those two words.
 That almost killed me.
 Women always perform chemical analysis on what they hear.
 If you say "beautiful" to them, they think about "ugly."
 If you say "my god," they think they are goats.
 They are stupidly sensitive.
 They are the real Derridas.
 That is why I talk very little with women.
 They misunderstand and disrupt every golden droplet of a word and treat it as ironic.